Custom Hockey Patches Guide: Sizes, Crests, and 2025-26 Pricing

 Standard hockey jersey patch sizes

 For NHL-style captain placement, the letter goes on the upper-left breastplate, halfway between the neckline and the shoulder pad.
 The actual NHL rule reads: He shall wear the letter C, approximately three inches in height and in contrasting color, in a conspicuous position on the front of his sweater.
 Youth and amateur leagues generally follow the same convention.
+For full ACHA/NCAA/NFHS jersey number specifications, see the ice hockey uniform placement guidelines.

 What Is the Best Patch Type for a Hockey Jersey?